Get Involved and Have Fun! Join Us!

 Volunteer opportunities within projects include:

-- Developing trails-hiking, equestrian riding, snow shoeing, cross-country skiing
+- Creating and maintaining trails-hiking, equestrian riding, snowshoeing, cross-country skiing

-- Developing market garden farm plots and an agricultural center
+- Planning and developing market garden farm plots (organic and sustainable) and an agricultural center (2023)

 - Planning and coordinating education programs for K-12, community college, and university students